Oliver Leese: Italy

 Leese receiving his knighthood in the field from King George VI on 26 July 1944.

-On 24 December 1943, however, Leese was ordered to Italy to succeed Montgomery as the Eighth Army commander.
-By the time of Leese's arrival, he discovered that the Eighth Army had reached its first enforced halt.
-It and Lieutenant General Mark W. Clark's U.S. Fifth Army (both of which formed the 15th Army Group under General Sir Harold Alexander) had bogged down in front of the German Winter Line.
+On 24 December 1943, Leese was ordered to Italy to succeed Montgomery as the Eighth Army commander.
+Leese discovered that the Eighth Army had reached its first enforced halt.
+It and Lieutenant General Mark W. Clark's U.S. Fifth Army (both of which formed the 15th Army Group, General Sir Harold Alexander) had bogged down in front of the German Winter Line.
 Other than a minor action in mid-January 1944, his army remained static until May 1944.
-This allowed him the time and opportunity to get to know the men and formations under his control.
+This allowed him to get to know the men and formations under his control.

-In May 1944, after witnessing Clark's Fifth Army engage in numerous attempts to break through the Winter Line, he directed his army during the fourth and final battle of Monte Cassino.
+In May 1944, after witnessing Clark's Fifth Army engage in numerous attempts to break through the Winter Line, he directed his army during the fourth battle of Monte Cassino.
 He then directed his army during Operation Olive, an assault on the Gothic Line later in the year.
-Despite being a victory it nevertheless fell short of expectations and did not bring an early end to the fighting in Italy.
-Leese disliked working alongside Mark W. Clark, who commanded the American army.
+Despite being a victory it fell short of expectations and did not bring an early end to the fighting in Italy.
+Leese disliked working with Mark W. Clark.
 His rank of lieutenant general was made permanent in July 1944.